uktrade/platform-tools/README.md

 Any logged information (`click.secho`) from the `provider` level should live within the `domain` level.

-Any common or repeatable code should not be defined within the `domain` and should instead be extracted to a suitable `provider`.
+Any common/reusable elements should be implemented in a Provider.

 #### Providers